faseem98/JavaScript/README.md

 #### typeof operator:
 It allows us to see which type is stored in a variable.

+# TEMPLATE LITERALS
+- JavaScript template literals allows you to work with a string template more easily.

+- Before ES6, you use single quotes (') or double quotes (") to wrap a string literal.

+- ES6 template literals provide the syntax that allows you to work with strings more safely and cleanly.

+- In ES6, you create a template literal by wrapping your text in backticks (`)

+#### Variable Substitutions

+- Template literals allow variables in strings.

+- Automatic replacing of variables with real values is called string interpolation.

+  **Syntax**: ${variable_name}

+See the following example:

+    let firstName = 'John',
+    lastName = 'Doe';

+    let greeting = `Hi ${firstName}, ${lastName}`;
+    console.log(greeting); // Hi John, Doe

+#### Getting the length of the string
+- The length property returns the length of a string.

+        let str = "Good Morning!";
+        console.log(str.length);  // 13

+#### Accessing characters
+- To access the characters in a string, you use the array-like [] notation with the zero-based index.

+        let str = "Hello";
+        console.log(str[0]); // "H"

+- To access the last character of the string, you use the length - 1 index.

+        let str = "Hello";
+        console.log(str[str.length -1]); // "o"

+#### Concatenating strings via + operator
+- To concatenate two or more strings, you use the + operator.

+        let name = 'John';
+        let str = 'Hello ' + name;
+        console.log(str); // "Hello John"

 # OPERATORS

 JavaScript has a variety of operators that allow you to perform different operations on values.